 - Combine flour, baking powder, sugar and salt in large bowl or in the bowl of a food processor fitted with a dough blade.
 Whisk together or pulse.

-- Transfer dough and any dry, floury bits to countertop and knead dough by hand just until it comes together into a rough, sticky ball, 5 to 10 seconds.
+- Transfer dough and any dry, floury bits to countertop and knead the dough by hand just until it comes together into a rough, sticky ball, 5 to 10 seconds.
 Form the dough into a rectangle.
-Roll the dough out into a large rectangle to a little less then ½ inch thickness.
+Roll the dough out into a large rectangle to a little less than 1/2 inch thickness.

-- Brush dough with cream, lay thinly sliced peaches, slightly overlapping, on half of dough.
+- Brush dough with cream, lay thinly sliced peaches, slightly overlapping, on half of the dough.
 Drizzle with honey and sprinkle with lemon zest.
-Fold dough in halve over the peaches.
+Fold dough in half over the peaches.
 Trim the edges of the dough.
 Cut into 6 squares and cut the squares in half to make triangles.

 - Place triangles on parchment lined baking sheet, brush with heavy cream and bake until scone tops are light brown, 12 to 15 minutes.
 Cool on wire rack for at least 10 minutes.
 Serve warm or at room temperature.